John Ardoin

-John Ardoin, (January 8, 1935 in Alexandria, Louisiana – March 18, 2001 in San José, Costa Rica), was best known as the music critic of The Dallas Morning News for thirty-two years and especially for his friendship with and encyclopedic knowledge of the work of the famous opera soprano, Maria Callas, about whom he wrote four books.
-But his influence stretched much further than Dallas, and he knew many of the most important figures in classical music of the postwar era.
+John Ardoin (January 8, 1935 – March 18, 2001) was an American music critic.
+The music critic of The Dallas Morning News for thirty-two years, he was particularly known for his friendship with the opera soprano Maria Callas, about whom Ardoin wrote four books.
+His influence stretched much further than Dallas, and he was well acquainted with many classical musicians of the postwar era.

+Life and career

+John Ardoin was born in Alexandria, Louisiana, US on January 8, 1935.

 As a child of twelve, he became interested in listening to the Saturday Met broadcasts and also heard and saw many singers of the day on The Voice of Firestone, and The Bell Telephone Hour.
 As he notes, "the radio was my first important link to the whole world".
-He also describes his first experiences of seeing opera:
+He also describes his first experiences seeing opera:

 it wasn't until I was about 16 or 17 I saw my first opera – the old Charles Wagner Company, which used to barnstorm around towns, with Beverly Sills.
 Wait, I should say, that was my second opera, because I heard my first opera, La bohème, and then I saw the next year this neighboring city was doing La traviata.
 I went, and there was a baby Bev and John Alexander.

 However, in the same interview, he recounts a visit to the opera in New Orleans with his parents in 1950 or 1951 to see Risë Stevens as Carmen.

 Ardoin attended North Texas State College (now the University of North Texas) in Denton and later transferred to the University of Texas at Austin.
 There he studied music theory and composition and obtained his Bachelor of Arts degree.
 Later, he received his Master of Arts from the University of Oklahoma at Norman and did postgraduate work at Michigan State University at East Lansing, Michigan.

 During his army service spent in Stuttgart, (Germany), Ardoin had several important operatic experiences, not the least of which was a Ring cycle and a later Tristan und Isolde with the soprano Martha Mödl who "knocked me for a loop.
-From then on, I was searching for that same sort of incandescence in others…..Mödl was electricity – from her toes to the top of her head.
+From then on, I was searching for that same sort of incandescence in others...
+Mödl was electricity – from her toes to the top of her head.
 Never once a second out of character.
 I mean, the concentration was so fierce".